hmerritt/discord-encryption/README.md

 ## Features
 Adds ability to encrypt / decrypt messages on discord using a set password
  - Utilizes AES-256 encryption via the [stanford javascript crypto library](https://github.com/bitwiseshiftleft/sjcl)
+ - Messages are decrypted the moment they are receved with little to no delay
  - Encrypted messages appear as green
  - Messages that fail to be decrypted (most likely due to an incorrect password) display a message and appear as red